JorgePablol/Portfolio-Road-Map-And-Resume/README.md

 * Numpy

 ### [Github (click to go to the repository)](https://github.com/JorgePablol/Data-Analysis-Desansiedad-with-Data-Studio)
-I have a repository explaining the results and the way I made the project, go there [clicking](https://github.com/JorgePablol/Data-Analysis-Desansiedad-with-Data-Studio)

 ### Online Visualization
 Watch the entire report on google data studio [here](https://datastudio.google.com/reporting/61f04c52-93e3-4ec5-969a-719304c32849/page/cyT9B)